1960 Pontiac Facts, Figures, and Specifications

-Bill Mitchell’s design of the 1959 Pontiac was considered a bit too radical, however, many of the styling cues would return beginning in 1961.
+Bill Mitchell’s design of the 1959 Pontiac was considered a bit too radical, so styling for 1960 was unique to Pontiac and the year – but a much cleaner design than 1959.
+It was a clean and simple execution, but the grille and rear light treatments were never repeated. and many of the 1959 styling cues would return beginning in 1961.
 For now, the smoothed over 1960s allayed the fears of many Pontiac owners.

 Pontiac’s major styling changes for 1960 included undivided horizontal bar grilles, straight, full-length side trim moldings, and a new deck lid which was nearly flush with the tops of the fenders.
 The “Ventura” Line was added in 1960.
 It was a Custom trim level Pontiac on the short wheelbase.
 Once again, the Star Chef was built on the long wheelbase chassis but used the Catalina two-barrel V-8 for its base power.

-A four-speed manual floor mounted transmission became available in mid-year.
+A four-speed manual transmission with floor mounted shifter became available in mid-year.
 Most four-speeds went to professionally-driven NASCAR vehicles and drag racers.
-The unit was the same one used by Corvettes and Chevrolets that retailed for $188.30.
+The unit was the same one used by Corvettes and Chevrolets – it retailed for $188.30.

 Production declined from the 1959’s 382,940 to 370,701, not a huge loss.
-GM was readying the new “small” A-Body car for introduction in 1961.
-Also in the wings was the new mid-size Tempest, and Pontiac felt these two offerings would add to sales.
+GM was readying the new mid-size car for introduction in 1961 – the Tempest, and Pontiac felt that with these two offerings sales would increase.

 Jim Wangers took the NHRA Top Stock Eliminator title in a 1960 Pontiac, and Catalinas took checkered flags in three major NASCAR races and four Grand Nationals.
 Mickey Thompson set a World Land Speed Record of 363.67 mph in the Challenger I, a Pontiac powered streamliner.